plewto/Pigiron/README.md

 - Windows : To be determined.
 - OSX     : To be determined.

-The structure within the .config/pigiron/
+The structure within the .config/pigiron/ directory is:

      ~/.config/
 	     |